what is a digital world?

 It's where I can trace the threads between seemingly unrelated interests, and watch patterns emerge over time, letting them grow wild and organically, rather than being constructed all at once

-Unlike more traditional brochures, portfolios, or social media profiles, this digital world holds space for the liminal — the half-formed thoughts and the projects that might never see completion.
+Unlike more traditional portfolios or social media profiles, this digital world holds space for the liminal — the half-formed thoughts and the projects that might never see completion.

 Why this digital world?
 Why now?

-The internet is a wonderful place, but it can also be a lot of other not so wonderful things, and it wasn't until I built A Home for Creating, that I realized just how disconnected I had become from my creative-self — just how much I longed for a digital space that fostered a deeper appreciation for being in the process-of, as well as support for more long-term creative exploration.
+It wasn't until I built A Home for Creating that I realized just how disconnected I had become from my creative-self, and just how much I longed for a digital space that fostered a deeper appreciation for being in the process-of, as well as support for more long-term creative exploration.

-Somewhere with the capacity to hold every version of myself through every season of my creative life.
+Somewhere with the capacity to hold every version of me through every season of my creative life.

 Without realizing it, building my own digital world had become an act of personal rebellion: reclaiming agency over my creative process and digital presence — my response to feeling fragmented across multiple platforms, each asking that I present a different version of myself.